hu-tianyang/hu-tianyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am a Postdoc at the University of Singapore, working with Prof. [Kenji Kawaguchi](https://ml.comp.nus.edu.sg/).
+I am currently on the job market for tenure-track positions starting in Fall 2025.
-I am a researcher at the AI Theory Group of Huawei Noah’s Ark Lab.
+Previously, I was a research scientist at the AI Theory Group of [Huawei Noah’s Ark Lab](http://dev3.noahlab.com.hk/).
-I obtained my Ph.D. in Statistics from Purdue University, under the supervision of Prof. [Guang Cheng](http://www.stat.ucla.edu/~guangcheng/).
-Before that, I received my M.S. in Statistics from the University of Chicago and B.S. in Math from Tsinghua University.
+I earned my Ph.D. in Statistics from Purdue University, under the supervision of Prof. [Guang Cheng](http://www.stat.ucla.edu/~guangcheng/).
+Prior to that, I completed my M.S. in Statistics from the University of Chicago and B.S. in Math from Tsinghua University.

-My research aims to advance the theoretical understanding of deep learning and develop theory-inspired new algorithms.
+My research interests lie in the intersection of Statistics and AI, with the aim of advancing the theoretical under- standing of AI and developing theory-inspired new algorithms.
 I am particularly interested in:
 <ul>
-  <li>Statistical Learning</li>
+  <li>Statistical Machine Learning</li>
   <li>Representation Learning</li>
   <li>Deep Generative Modeling</li>
   <li>Understanding Large Language Models</li>
 </ul>

-**Hiring**: I am looking for research interns with a strong machine learning/deep learning background.
-If you are interested in
-<u>deep generative models</u> or understanding <u>large language models</u>, please drop me an email.

 <!-- You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->